PCB manufacturing PCB manufacturing

 extra thin FR4 PCB

-0.15mm extra thin FR4 PCB_Best Technology
+0.15mm extra thin FR4 PCB_EBest Circuit (Best Technology)

 Generally, there are 3 kinds finishing can be recommended for the extra thin PCB.
 It is OSP, ENIG (Electroless Nickel Immersion Gold), and ENEPIG.